 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out

-Haggling is not a must – especially if you want to try a new provider – but if you're looking to renew with your current insurer it is well worth getting on the phone to your existing insurer to negotiate.
+Haggling is not a must – especially if you want to try a new provider – but if you're looking to renew with your current insurer it's well worth getting on the phone to your existing insurer to negotiate.

 Once you've called a number of brokers as listed above and got the overall cheapest price, pick up the phone and haggle.
 If your insurer can beat or match your best quote it saves the hassle of switching policy.

-Step 3: Double-check policy details suit your circumstances
+Step 3: Double-check that policy details suit your circumstances

-Although this is a message we give out when buying any type of insurance policy - always double check the policy terms - it's particularly important for classic car cover because of its nature.
-With all the different variables - mileage, type of use, age of car, modifications etc - your policy must be tailored to your exact requirements, so check.
+Although this is a message we give out for when buying any type of insurance policy – always double-check the policy terms – it's particularly important for classic car cover because of its nature.
+With all the different variables – mileage, type of use, age of car, modifications etc – your policy must be tailored to your exact requirements, so check.